ChaiUrs/StarWars/README.md

-# Sample Star Wars API Documentation

-## Getting Started with SWAPI
+# Getting Started with SWAPI

-In this module we are walking the reader through how to use the Star Wars Open API (https://swapi.co) to search for a movie that features Luke Skywalker using REACT framework.
+Use of the Star Wars Open API (https://swapi.co) to display all the movies featuring each character using REACT framework.

 ## Project Screenshot